Day Canoe Trip on the Colorado River

 As the Colorado River leaves the wide canyons to re-enter his steep-walled sandstone gorge, he slows to a peaceful pace and becomes a gentle float through breathtaking red rock canyons.
 This section allows you to escape the hustle and bustle of town and experience an intimate paddle on the Colorado.
 The Matheson Wetlands Preserve lies along the wide river bend just downstream from Moab, where boaters can bird watch as they float past the only major wildlife preserve along the Colorado River in the state of Utah.
 Blue herons stand patiently and solid, waiting for fish on the sandy banks and soft sandbars of the river.
 Hawks, ravens, and the occasional osprey circle overhead in the endless blue slice of sky.
 The area was set aside in 1991, to protect wetland species and to educate visitors about the fragile and diverse ecosystems that are so crucial to southwestern rivers.

 The desert is a lesson in extremes, depending on the time of year you are traveling.
 The one predictable element you can rely on in the springtime, is the afternoon up-canyon winds.
 Water levels fluctuate seasonally.
 Be aware that during high water, you will have powerful water, currents, and strong eddies, and your travel time can be much faster.
 When the river is low, sandy beaches make for good rest stops.
+Boaters can paddle, enjoy a picnic lunch on a sandy beach, and go for a swim in the river during the warm months.
 Summer thunderstorms can build quickly and usually accompany storm fronts with high winds (galelike).
 From day & night, temperatures can be extreme.
 They range from 100+ degrees in the summer, to sub-zero in the winter.
 Drink plenty of water along the way and put on that sunscreen and lip balm.

 We are proud to say that Moab Rafting and Canoe Company is the only outfitter specializing in day trips on this section of Colorado River!